benkrause/dynamic-evaluation/README.md

 3. run dynamic evaluation with: python dynamiceval.py --model modelname.pt

 To replicate results in paper for AWD-LSTM + dynamic eval, train the language model using this repository https://github.com/salesforce/awd-lstm-lm .
 We used the original codebase from this repository, with the goal of exact replication of results from their paper (which we failed to achieve).
-The default settings and hyperparameters for dynamiceval.py are the same as used for results in paper for AWD-LSTM + dynamic eval on both wikitext-2 and PTB.
+The default settings and hyperparameters for dynamiceval.py are the same as used for results in paper for AWD-LSTM + dynamic eval on both WikiText-2 and PTB.

+To get stronger results with any other model, you can run with:

+python dynamiceval.py --model modelname.pt --grid

+This will do a hyperparameter search on the validation set, takes a few hours on PTB

 command line arguements: